-Alimony Attorneys in Southfield and Detroit
+Alimony Attorneys in Southfield, Ann Arbor Detroit

 Alimony is now referred to as “spousal support” and is an important element in the divorce process.
 Alimony is an amount of money that a spouse will pay to the other on a monthly basis in order to support them and the amount of the payments are separate from any property settlements.
 The amount of the alimony payments are determined by a judge and is aimed toward helping both parties maintain the lifestyle that they are accustomed to.
 There are many factors that a judge will take into consideration when determining who gets the alimony payment and how much.